dotnet/docs/docs/csharp/how-to/parse-strings-using-split.md

 This behvior makes it easier for formats like comma separated values (CSV) files representing tabular data.
 Consecutive commas represent a blank column.

 You can pass an optional <xref:System.StringSplitOptions.RemoveEmptyEntries> parameter to exclude any empty strings in the output.
+For more complicated processing of the returned ecollection, you can use [LINQ](../programming-guide/concepts/linq/index.md) to manipulate the result sequence.

 <xref:System.String.Split%2A?displayProperty=nameWithType> can use
 multiple separator characters.
 The following example uses spaces, commas, periods, colons, and tabs, all passed in an array containing these separating characters to <xref:System.String.Split%2A>.
 Each word in the target string's sentence displays separately from the resulting array of strings.